Managing The Job Safety Analysis (JSA) Process

 Quick Reference:

 Many mid-level management teams believe that the responsibility for safety falls on the top people within the organization.
-It could not be more wrong.
+This is not true.

-Although owners and top managers do indeed carry a lot of the responsibility for a company’s safety, the fact is that every manager or supervisor who presides over anyone else is equally responsible for ensuring the safety of those who work ‘under’ them.
+Although owners and top managers do indeed bear a lot of responsibility for a company’s safety, every manager or supervisor who presides over anyone else is equally responsible for ensuring the safety of those who work ‘under’ them.

 If you’re a manager, you are responsible for the safety of those you manage.

-Managing your workplace JSA inspections and ensuring the safety of all staff is and should be a primary goal of all managers at all times.
-Not only for their responsibilities but also to help prevent accidents or injury.
+Managing your workplace JSA inspections and ensuring the safety of all staff is and should be a primary goal of all managers at all times, not only for their responsibilities but also to help prevent accidents or injuries.

 Use A Digital Reporting System For Your JSA Audits

 One of the best ways to manage an efficient and effective Job Safety Analysis is by utilizing what current technology offers.
-Don’t get us wrong, we created the downloadable Job Hazard Analysis checklist to help you grasp a uniform JSA process, but the best solution is not having to print anything at all.
+Don’t get us wrong; we created the downloadable Job Hazard Analysis checklist to help you grasp a uniform JSA process, but the best solution is not to have to print anything at all.
 Here’s how it works:

 Like 1st Reporting, a digital reporting system lets your inspectors and analysts complete a JSA or other audit on the screen of their smartphone, tablet, laptop, or other devices.